spige432/Toutouwai/iqtree.md

 Nesi crashed (default settings, 1 hour) it says 11073 MB RAM (10 GB) is required

-I ran it with 4 cores, 64 GB, back to back sessions from Thursday
+I ran it with 4 cores, 64 GB, back to back sessions from Thursday-Monday

 After 1000 interations ->